-- The US-based fiance(e), who is also the sponsor, must first file Form I-129F or Petition For Alien Fiance(e).
+- The US-based fiance(e), the sponsor, must first file Form I-129F or Petition For Alien Fiance(e).
 This is done at the office of USCIS in their place.

 - Once USCIS approves the petition, the form will be sent to the National Visa Center (NVC).
 You will then receive a case number and send it to the U.S. embassy or consulate where the applicant lives.

 - The sponsor will receive a letter after the U.S. embassy or the consulate where you live receives the case.
-When the sponsor has confirmed the receipt, only then can the applicant start arranging for the application process for the K1 visa.
+Only when the sponsor has confirmed the receipt can the applicant start arranging for the application process for the K1 visa.

-The K1 visa permits a US-based citizen or resident to sponsor their overseas fiance(e) so that they can come to the U.S. for marriage and settle down together eventually.
+The K1 visa permits a US-based citizen or resident to sponsor their overseas fiance(e) so that they can come to the U.S. for marriage and eventually settle down together.